bedecarroll/blog/content/posts/2013-10-16-the-internet-fishing-trawler-vshpere-vshpere-vshpere-edition.md

     cloud, wannabe AWS.
 The differences in how you buy the services really highlight this for me.

-* If you’ve got a NetApp SAN then you can use a product by NetApp called Flash Accel, think in VM vFlash.
-I’m really liking the idea of vFlash (I need to look at getting it going in my lab) and I found this [forum post on the differences between the products to be interesting](https://communities.netapp.com/message/116134#116134).
+* If you've got a NetApp SAN then you can use a product by NetApp called Flash Accel, think in VM vFlash.
+I'm really liking the idea of vFlash (I need to look at getting it going in my lab) and I found this [forum post on the differences between the products to be interesting](https://communities.netapp.com/message/116134#116134).

-* I mentioned in the last PowerShell Tip Jar using the PowerCLI VUM cmdlets to attach baseline but I’ve found this post on the NutzandBolts blog that goes even further and [uses PowerCLI to remediate VMTools and HW version](http://nutzandbolts.wordpress.com/2013/04/15/using-powercli-for-vmtools-and-hardware-upgrades/).
+* I mentioned in the last PowerShell Tip Jar using the PowerCLI VUM cmdlets to attach baseline but I've found this post on the NutzandBolts blog that goes even further and [uses PowerCLI to remediate VMTools and HW version](http://nutzandbolts.wordpress.com/2013/04/15/using-powercli-for-vmtools-and-hardware-upgrades/).
-    I’ll be looking at doing something similar in the future so a future PowerShell Tip Jar might focus on the same area.
+    I'll be looking at doing something similar in the future so a future PowerShell Tip Jar might focus on the same area.

-* VMware have a site called “flings” where they provide things that aren’t supported but do some really cool things.
+* VMware have a site called "flings" where they provide things that aren't supported but do some really cool things.
 One of them that looks pretty cool, it is a [front end for ESXTOP called VisualEsxTop](http://labs.vmware.com/flings/visualesxtop).
     If you are ever debugging performance issues with vSphere, ESXTOP is a fantastic feature, it is one of the defining features of the ESXi platform to me.

-I’m sure you all found those links awesome but they will never be Robocop on a unicorn awesome.
+I'm sure you all found those links awesome but they will never be Robocop on a unicorn awesome.

-![Robocop on a unicorn](http://www.unicornpedia.com/images/robocop_unicorn_15.jpg) Dead or alive, you’re riding with me!
+![Robocop on a unicorn](http://www.unicornpedia.com/images/robocop_unicorn_15.jpg) Dead or alive, you're riding with me!